lban2049/fastapi/.aigne/doc-smith/docs/getting-started.md

 # Getting Started

-This tutorial shows you how to set up FastAPI and build a simple API, from installation to a running application.
-By the end, you will have a working API with interactive documentation.
+This tutorial guides you through creating a simple API with FastAPI, from installation to a running application.
+By the end, you will have a fully functional API complete with interactive documentation.

 ## Installation

-First, you need to install FastAPI and a web server.
-You can do this with a single command.
+First, you need to install FastAPI and an ASGI server like Uvicorn.

 <x-card data-title="Prerequisite" data-icon="lucide:python" data-horizontal="true">
   FastAPI requires Python 3.8 or higher.
 You can check your version by running `python --version` in your terminal.
 </x-card>

-To install FastAPI along with its standard dependencies and the Uvicorn server, run the following command:
+To install FastAPI along with its standard dependencies, including the Uvicorn server, run the following command:

 ```console
 $ pip install "fastapi[standard]"